vishal23000591/INYA-AIRLINES/README.md

-# ✈️ INYA AIRLINES – Flight Booking API
+# ✈️ INYA AI AIRLINES – Flight Booking API

-A lightweight airline booking system that supports:

-* Booking flights
-* Checking booking status by PNR
-* Cancelling bookings with refund details
+INYA AIRLINES is a lightweight airline booking system.
+It allows users to book flights, check the status of their bookings, and cancel bookings with refund details.

 Deployed on Render: [https://inya-airlines-1.onrender.com](https://inya-airlines-1.onrender.com)